University of Agder, South Norway

 The admission basis must include one of the following criteria:

 Applicants must write an application with a proposal for a project description for a master's thesis according to the guidelines laid down for the Faculty of Arts.
-Proposals for areas of specialization for the master's thesis must be approved by the university 5 weeks before the entrance exam is held.
+Proposals for areas of specialisation for the master's thesis must be approved by the university 5 weeks before the entrance exam is held.

 Ranking of applicants takes place on the basis of the entrance exam with the following parts: